History of Santa Monica, California: 1940s

 Douglas's business grew astronomically with the onset of World War II, employing as many as 44,000 people in 1943.
 To defend against air attack set designers from the Warner Brothers Studios prepared elaborate camouflage that disguised the factory and airfield.

 In 1945, Santa Monica City College started the Community Radio Workshop (CRW) to teach returning GIs broadcasting and used the call letters KCRW.
 (Later KCRW became a popular and innovative NPR affiliate.)

 The Sears building was built in 1947 at the south end of the retail district and has retained architect Rowland Crawford's original late-Moderne styling.

 The RAND Corporation began as a project of the Douglas Company in 1945, and spun off into an independent think tank on May 14, 1948.
 RAND eventually acquired a 15-acre (61,000 m2) campus centrally located between the Civic Center and the pier entrance.

 As a response to the corruption and inefficiency that grew in the 1930s, the current charter was enacted in 1946.
-The city government adopted a council-manager government that has proven to be successful.
+The city government adopted a council-manager government.

 1950s

 Papermate opened its Santa Monica factory in 1957.
 The plant produced 600 million ballpoint pens in 1971 and closed in 2005.

-The 3,000-seat Santa Monica Civic Auditorium, built on the site of an early African American neighborhood in the city known as Belmar, designed in the International Style by Welton Becket, opened in 1958.
+The 3,000-seat Santa Monica Civic Auditorium was built on the site of Santa Monica's red-lined African American neighborhood, known as Belmar.
+Construction began soon after the removal of Belmar's residents.
+The auditorium was designed in the International Style by Welton Becket, opened in 1958.
 From 1961 to 1968 the Academy of Motion Picture Arts and Sciences held its annual Oscar awards ceremony there.
 Performers that have appeared over the decades include: Joan Baez, The Beach Boys, Tony Bennett, David Bowie, Dave Brubeck, Buzzcocks, The Carpenters, Ray Charles, The Clash, Bill Cosby, Bob Dylan, Ella Fitzgerald, Allen Ginsberg, Arlo Guthrie, Jimi Hendrix, Bob Hope, Elton John, Led Zeppelin, André Previn, Public Enemy, Ramones, The Rolling Stones, Pete Seeger, Bruce Springsteen and the E Street Band, T.Rex, Jonathan Winters, and countless others.
 Since the late 1980s the auditorium has been more popular for trade conventions than performances.
 The films The T.A.M.I.
 Show and Urgh!
 A Music War were shot there.

 Pacific Ocean Park, the last of the great amusement piers, opened in 1958.
 While it temporarily eclipsed competitor Disneyland, attendance later plummeted and by 1967 the park was foreclosed for back taxes.
 It sat empty and rotting, an unattractive "attractive nuisance" until finally removed in 1974.